brain4tech/b4t-python-telegram-bot/README.md

 **Future plans:**

  - download images, audio, video and documents
- - add more media and interactable features (like voice, media groups, locations and chat actions)
+ - add more media and interactable features (like voice, media groups and chat actions)
+ - extend location to support live locations
- - return proper values for send* - methods (sendDice should return a Dice, not only response object)
+ - return proper values for send* - methods (eg. sendDice should return a Dice, not only response object)
  - get chat information and set chat attributes (like chat photo and description)
  - forward messages
  - reply to messages